rcolomina/app_bv_data_aggregator/README.md

 # Example of Web Application using Bootstrap Vue JS

-This is an example of web application using Bootstrap plus VueJs.
-This app is showing static data aggregating them together and making some brief short calculations.
-This app was developed on Ubuntu 18.04, however this should work on Windows or Mac as well.
+This is an example of web application developed with Bootstrap plus VueJs framework.
+This app does local data aggregation from a json local file.
+Also it allows to the user input some parameters to make calculations on data aggregations.
+This has been developed in Ubuntu 18.04, however it should work on Windows or Mac as well.

 ## Running the App

-First use git to clone this reposotiry onto your local computer from a terminal window:
+To run the app this may download the source code using git clone as follows:

 $ git clone https://github.com/rcolomina/app-bv-data-aggreg

-Enter within the cloned folder:
+Navigate to the downloaded folder:

 $ cd app-bv-data-aggreg

-Install npm to run this app:
+Install npm package manager to run the app:

 $ sudo apt-get install npm

-Type in the following command@
+Type in the following command to run the server:

 $ npm run serve

-On your terminal windows you should have the following output indicating that the web app is up and running:r
+The command should show the following text on the terminal window.
+Now this app its available on the localhost address at 8080 port.

 DONE  Compiled successfully in 5076ms                                                                                                                                                                     14:06:14

   App running at:
   - Local:   http://localhost:8080/